RalphHightower/blog/_posts/2025/04/2025-04-29-ALetterToMyCongressmen.md

 The [AP Stylebook](https://www.ap.org/solutions/platforms/ap-stylebook/) specifies using internationally recognized names, as such, the Gulf of Mexico will continue to be used.

-However, since Mount Denali is within America's borders, it will now be recognized as Mount McKinley per [Trump](https://www.donaldjtrump.com/)'s Executive Orders and the chagrin of Alaskans.
+However, since Mount Denali is within America's borders, it will now be recognized as Mount McKinley per [Trump](https://www.donaldjtrump.com/)'s [Executive Order](https://www.whitehouse.gov/presidential-actions/2025/01/restoring-names-that-honor-american-greatness/) and the chagrin of [Alaskans](https://www.alaska.gov/).

 ### Banning Law Firms From Federal Buildings, Contracts, Revoking Security Clearances: